Background pattern

 1if you have a skin rash OR

-2if you have symptoms including at least 2 of the following groups:
+2if you have symptoms included in at least 2 of the following groups:

 Your doctor may advise you to stop taking Kivexa.

-While you are taking Kivexa, always carry the Patient Information Leaflet with you.
+While taking Kivexa, always carry the Patient Information Card with you.

 If you have stopped taking Kivexa

-If for any reason, you have interrupted treatment with Kivexa — especially because you think you are having side effects or because of another illness:
+If, for any reason, you have interrupted treatment with Kivexa — especially because you think you have adverse effects or due to another illness:

-Occasionally, hypersensitivity reactions have developed in people who have taken abacavir again after having had only one symptom of those included in the Patient Information Leaflet before they stopped taking it.
+Occasionally, hypersensitivity reactions have developed in people who restart abacavir after having had only one symptom of those included in the Patient Information Card before stopping it.

-Very rarely, reactions have developed in people who have restarted treatment with abacavir, but who did not have any symptoms of hypersensitivity before they stopped taking it.
+Very rarely, reactions have developed in people who restart treatment with abacavir but did not have any symptoms of hypersensitivity before stopping it.

-If your doctor advises you to restart treatment with Kivexa, you may ask him or her to take the first two doses in a place where you have easy access to medical assistance if necessary.
+If your doctor advises you to restart treatment with Kivexa, they may ask you to take the first doses in a place where you have easy access to medical assistance if needed.

 • hypersensitivity reaction